open-cogsci/osdoc/content/pages/manual/interface.md

 ### Overview-area and sequence shortcuts

-The following keyboard shortcuts are available in the overview area and the `sequence` item:
+The following keyboard shortcuts are available in the overview area and the SEQUENCE item:

 - Context menu: `+`
 - Copy item: `Ctrl+C`